Carol Martin Gatton Academy of Mathematics and Science in Kentucky

-The Gatton Academy (Carol Martin Gatton Academy of Mathematics and Science in Kentucky) is a public academy and an early college entrance program funded by the state of Kentucky and located on the campus of Western Kentucky University in Bowling Green, KY, United States.
+The Carol Martin Gatton Academy of Mathematics and Science in Kentucky, often called the Gatton Academy of Mathematics and Science or just the Gatton Academy, is a public academy and an early college entrance program funded by the state of Kentucky and located on the campus of Western Kentucky University in Bowling Green.
+Approximately 200 students attend the Gatton Academy during their junior and senior years of high school.
+They earn at least 60 college credit hours before graduating and receive an Associate Degree of Interdisciplinary Studies from Western Kentucky University upon graduation.